aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to DOCX" h2="Transform EMAIL to DOCX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of changing the format of an email file from one format to another.
+For example, you may need to convert an EMAIL file to HTML.

+<h2>How Aspose.Total helps for email to docx conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert an EMAIL file to HTML and then export HTML to DOCX.

+Aspose.Email for C++ is a powerful API that helps developers to work with various email file formats.
+It provides features to convert an EMAIL file to HTML.
+It also provides features to read, write, and manipulate emails.

+Aspose.Words for C++ is a powerful API that helps developers to work with various document file formats.
+It provides features to export HTML to DOCX.
+It also provides features to create, read, write, and manipulate documents.

+By using Aspose.Total for C++, you can easily convert an EMAIL file to HTML and then export HTML to DOCX.
+It is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert an EMAIL file to HTML and then export HTML to DOCX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}